The Martial Compendium 5E

 • You have resistance to Bludgeoning, Piercing, and Slashing damage.

-• When you make an attack using Strength, you gain a bonus to the damage rolls equal to your proficiency bonus gained from Barbarian levels.
+• When you deal damage with a weapon or unarmed strike using Strength, you gain a bonus to the damage equal to your Rage Damage.

 • You can't cast spells, or concentrate while Raging.